muccc/gr-iridium/README.md

 This will capture the complete Iridium band using a connected HackRF and demodulate detected bursts into frames.
 It uses decimation to keep up if there are many bursts at the same time.

+### Online (with external tool)
+`hackrf_transfer -f 1626000000 -s 10000000 -r - | iridium-extractor -c 1626000000 -r 10000000 -f hackrf -`

+You can also pipe a raw sample stream into `iridium-extractor`.
+This may be useful if your SDR is not supported or if you stream samples from another computer via TCP (e.g. with `rtl_tcp`).

 ### Offline (raw capture)
 `iridium-extractor -c 1626000000 -r 2000000 -f float name-f1.626000e+09-s2.000000e+06-t20160401000000.cfile > output.bits`